talkrz/mynotes/README.md

 ### Changing the server URL

-You can configure the server URL for app running in dev mode without modifying actual configuration file.
+You can configure the server URL for the development mode mode without modifying actual configuration file.

-Just create .env file in the project root with following env variable:
+Just create a `.env` file in the project root with following env variable:
 ```
 REACT_APP_SERVER_URL="http://your.server.url"
 ```